 Once the egg is released, it has a lifespan of 24 hours.
 If it does not get fertilised, it degenerates and triggers the next period.
-On the other hand, your partner’s sperm has a longer lifecycle and can fertilise the egg for up to five days after intercourse.
+On the other hand, your partner’s sperm has a longer lifespan and can fertilise the egg for up to five days after intercourse.

-When is My Fertile Window?
+When Is My Fertile Window?

 Fertile window refers to the days in a woman’s menstrual cycle when she is highly likely to get pregnant.
-The woman gets pregnant if she has sex on the five days before her ovulation to the day when she ovulates.
+The woman gets pregnant if she has intercourse on the five days before her ovulation to the day when she ovulates.

 Do You Ovulate Every Month?